 A small gap worth $1050 was filled the following day.

 It is worth noting that CME Bitcoin gaps are not created equal as some gaps are wider than others.
 Also, while most Bitcoin CME gaps historically fill up within 24 hours, some take several days, and may not fill at all.
+For instance, there were Bitcoin CME Gaps created in 2020 when the asset was still trading around $10,000.
+There are also historical gaps between $8000-$24,000 which may never get filed,

 In summary, the CME Bitcoin gap is another interesting indicator for every trader to consider.